aai-institute/pyDVL/docs/getting-started/first-steps.md

 # First steps

-!!!
-Warning
+!!! info
     Make sure you have read [[getting-started#installation]] before using the library.
 In particular read about which extra dependencies you may need.

 ## Main concepts